ZackJorquera/MarsImageThing/README.md

     }
 }
 ```
+An important thing to note is that when using both the right and left cameras, there must be a smaller x dimension to compensate for the offset of the cameras; Meaning that the value of imageSize.X will be smaller than the origanal images.
+All of this data can be found with the images.

 #### Variation 1
 Vector values can be set to that same value as the brightness of each pixel, represented by the Red, Green or Blue values (I used the Blue value).
 This is done for both vector a and b, where vector a is the current pixel and vector b is the location of the clicked point.
 ![alt text](https://raw.githubusercontent.com/ZackJorquera/MarsImageThing/master/README.md%20Images/type%201%20classification.gif)